dankinsoid/SuccessAlert/README.md

 These are currently the supported options:

 ### Manual

-Open SuccessAlert.xcworkspace, choose `RxExample` and hit run.
-This method will build everything and run the sample app

 * Drag `Rx.xcodeproj` into Project Navigator
 * Go to `Project > Targets > General > Embedded Binaries`, click `+` and select `SuccessAlert` target